How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 3. Click the Notion export button to push it to your chosen database

-The free tier records unlimited time without watermarks, so you can also use Qureco purely for capture and run transcription elsewhere if you prefer.
+The free tier records unlimited time without watermarks, so you can also use Qureco purely for capture and run transcription elsewhere if you'd rather.

-If the call has already happened and you've got an mp4 lying around, Notta's file upload is the fastest path:
+If the call has already happened and you've got an MP4 lying around, Notta's file upload is the fastest route forward:

 Notta AI transcription interface